Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

-For the MNIST and CIFAR datasets, we train the original dense model from scratch with accuracies comparable to those in the original papers.
-For the ImageNet dataset, we use pretrained models from torchvision~\cite{marcel2010torchvision} as the original dense model.
-For TinyLLaVA-3.1B~\cite{zhou2024tinyllava}, we employ the pretrained model on huggingface\footnote{\href{https://huggingface.co/bczhou/TinyLLaVA-3.1B}{https://huggingface.co/bczhou/TinyLLaVA-3.1B}} as the base model.

-To ensure the stability of the pruning results, we repeated \textit{three times} for each combination For ResNet18, ViT-B/16, and TinyLLaVA-3.1B, we only repeat each pruning combination \textit{once} due to the training cost.
+\textbf{Settings.} For the pruning ratio, we use our specified ones.
+After pruning, all pruned models will be retrained with typical and proper configurations\footnote{Previous works~\citep{renda2020comparing,wang2023state} noticed that the learning rate in the retraining stage is critical to the final performance.
+We are aware of this and have used the right hyperparameters to ensure the model is fine-tuned properly.}.
+We further provide retraining settings in Appendix~\ref{apx:training-setting-details} and pruning ratio settings in Appendix~\ref{apx:pruning-ratio-details}.
+A summary of the analysis metrics is shown in Tab.~\ref{tab:analysis-settings}.

-\textit{Remarks}.
-The LeNet5-Mini network appears ``toy'' and may be considered negligible or non-representative for modern pruning.
+\textbf{Remarks.} The LeNet5-Mini network appears ``toy'' and may be considered negligible for modern pruning.
 Yet here, we encourage the readers to refrain from this thought first.
-We intentionally designed the experiments on this small network because we can achieve oracle pruning \textit{exactly}.
-Many analysis results on this small network (\textit{e.g.}, Tab.~\ref{tab:lenet5-acc})) can help us understand when oracle pruning starts to turn ineffective.
+We intentionally designed the experiments on this network because we can achieve oracle pruning exactly.
+Analysis results on this network (\textit{e.g.}, Tab.~\ref{tab:lenet5-acc}) can help us understand when oracle pruning starts to turn ineffective.
+Additionally, we extend our analysis framework to other pruning methods, such as magnitude pruning and Taylor-FO pruning~\citep{MolTyrKar17}, and report the corresponding results in Appendix~\ref{apx:extend-other-methods}.

-\textbf{Training settings.} For the pruning ratio, we use our specified ones.
-After pruning, all pruned models will be retrained with typical and \textit{proper}\footnote{Previous works~\cite{renda2020comparing,wang2023state} noticed that the learning rate in the retraining stage is critical to the final performance.
-We are aware of this and have used the right hyper-parameters to ensure the model is fine-tuned properly.} configurations.
-Training settings, including hyper-parameters and layer pruning ratios, are detailed in Appendix~\ref{sec:experiment-setting-details}.